vtexdocs/dev-portal-content/docs/guides/Integration-Guides/erp-integration-guide/erp-integration-import-inventory.md

 The stock availability of an SKU is stored at the warehouse level.
 Before updating the inventory of an SKU, you must create the warehouses that will hold its stock.

-If you have a small quantity of warehouses to manage, this can be done with the [warehouse management](https://help.vtex.com/pt/tutorial/gerenciar-estoque--tutorials_137#) section of your Admin panel.
-Otherwise, you can use the [Create/Update Warehouse](https://developers.vtex.com/docs/api-reference/logistics-api#post-/logistics/pvt/configuration/warehouses) endpoint of the Logistics API to create them programmatically.
+If you have a small quantity of warehouses to manage, this can be done with the [warehouse management](https://help.vtex.com/en/tutorial/managing-warehouses--tutorials_137) section of your Admin panel.
+Otherwise, you can use the [Create/Update Warehouse](https://developers.vtex.com/docs/api-reference/logistics-api#post-/api/logistics/pvt/configuration/warehouses) endpoint to create them programmatically.

 ## Update SKU Inventory